DAYFA1R/at1_demo/README.md

 ### First Campaign

 1. Navigate to http://localhost:5173
-2. Fill out the campaign form:
+2. Fill out the campaign form OR load a JSON or YAML file from `/examples`:
    - Add 2+ products with descriptions (minimum 2 required)
    - Set target region and audience
    - Enter campaign message